-The transaction monitors can be attached to routers or NIs.
-For simplicity we only consider them as attached to routers.
-They can ultimately track transactions over a single channel passing any of the router's links.
-The monitors can be (re-)programmed at run-time to track any channel.
-They consist of a configuration block and a set of five pipelined filters.
-All run-time settings are done through the configuration block.
+The monitoring data path starts at the sniffer and is marked DATA in Figure 3.
 The raw data is provided to the transaction monitor by the sniffer, which captures it from the router links.
-The link of interest can be selected at run-time by configuring the first filter.
+The link of interest can be selected at runtime by configuring the first filter.
 The flits can be further filtered as BE or GT in the second filtering block.
 Further filtering of flits is done by identifying a single connection from the set of connections sharing the same link, in the next filter.

 Transactions are composed of messages.
 Message identification allows to see, from within the NoC, when a write or a read message has been issued and from where or to which of the IPs or memories.
 Messages are payload packed in packets.
 Therefore, message identification requires depacketization, a procedure usually done at the NI.
 For the fourth filter, which is the essential one to provide transaction monitoring, we reused available Æthereal hardware modules for depacketization.
 The fifth filter has abstraction capabilities and is not discussed here because the details are not important.
+The interface between the transaction monitor and the MNI consist of a slave port (SP) for configuration and a master port (MP) for sending the monitoring data.
+Their corresponding MNI ports are the SNIP and the MNIP.